A NOTE ABOUT SOUND CLIPS:

 Reverb: Fender Standalone Unit

-Vintage Revel Strat pickups are constructed true to vintage methods.
-There’s obviously something special about the best of these classic pickups and we feel it’s worth preserving with our vintage offerings.
+Revel Strat pickups are constructed true to vintage methods.
+There’s obviously something special about the best of these classic pickups and we feel it’s worth preserving.

 Every magnet is weighed for consistency and, if the pickup uses a beveled magnet, they are hand-beveled.
 The magnets are then individually pressed into the flat work and the assembly cleaned.
 The assembled bobbin is then dipped in lacquer and left to dry.
-This dipping bonds the magnets and flat work together and helps to protect the pickup for many, many years of use.
+This dipping bonds the magnets and flat work together and helps to protect the pickup for many years of use.

-The leads are then attached and the resistance and inductance are measured.
-Finally the pickup is potted in pure paraffin wax.
+The leads are then attached and the resistance and inductance are measured and the pickup is potted in pure paraffin wax.
 This is the one slight difference between the vintage method and ours.
 Simple paraffin is better and so we use it exclusively.
 The pickups is then measured again and the coil wrapped in tape for further protection.
 Finally the pickup is put into a test guitar to qualify it.